-Breast revision surgery can improve the shape, size, projection, and symmetry of the breasts.
-Depending on your condition, breast revision may involve the removal (explant) or replacement of one or both of your breast implant(s).
+Breast revision surgery corrects poor symmetry, projection, and overall look of the breasts.
+Depending on your situation, the procedure will involve removing or replacing one or both breast implants.

 Reasons a patient may consider breast revision surgery

 This complication occurs when the scar tissue that naturally forms around the breast implant becomes too tight, putting pressure on the implant.
 In severe cases, pain and swelling develop, as well as a hardening of the breasts.
 Capsular contracture can also alter the placement of the implants.

 Concerns About Safety